-Jammu and Kashmir election result: BJP chief Ravinder Raina trails in Nowshera
+Assembly election result: BJP’s Jammu and Kashmir chief Ravinder Raina loses Nowshera

 In 2014, Raina had won the seat by a margin of over 9,000 votes.

-Ravinder Raina, chief of the Bharatiya Janata Party’s unit in Jammu and Kashmir, was trailing from the Nowshera constituency as the counting of votes for the Assembly elections was underway on Tuesday, data from the Election Commission showed.
+Ravinder Raina, chief of the Bharatiya Janata Party’s unit in Jammu and Kashmir, on Tuesday lost the Nowshera Assembly constituency to the National Conference’s Surinder Kumar Choudhary by 7,819 votes, according to data from the Election Commission.

-At 1.20 pm, Raina was behind the National Conference’s Surinder Kumar Choudhary by a margin of over 8,000 votes.

 Follow Scroll’s coverage of the 2024 Jammu and Kashmir Assembly election result here

-As of 1.20 pm on Tuesday, the BJP had won five seats and was leading in 24 constituencies in the Jammu region.
+As of 3.30 pm on Tuesday, the BJP had won 26 seats and was leading in 3 constituencies in the Jammu region.

-The National Conference had won three seats and was ahead in 42 constituencies, mostly in the Kashmir Valley.
-Its ally, the Congress, was leading in six seats.
+The National Conference had won 36 seats and was ahead in 6 constituencies, mostly in the Kashmir Valley.
+Its ally, the Congress, won six seats.

-While the Peoples Democratic Party was ahead in three seats, the People’s Conference was leading in one constituency.
+While the Peoples Democratic Party won three seats, the People’s Conference was leading in one constituency.
+The Aam Aadmi Party also won a single seat from Jammu’s Doda.

 The Legislative Assembly in Jammu and Kashmir has a strength of 119 members.
 While elections took place in 90 constituencies, 24 more seats are designated for areas that are in Pakistan-occupied Kashmir.
 The lieutenant governor has the power to appoint five members.
 Therefore, a party or an alliance needs 48 seats for a majority when the House has 95 members.